 About Me

 A love of adventure and exploration is what turns my pedals, and a love of writing is what drives this blog.
-Here’s where I share stories, advice, ideas, news, and lessons learned on the subject of modern-day bicycle travel in all its various flavours.

-Aged 6, I completed my first long-distance cycle tour: a lap of Rutland Water, all 17 miles of it.
+Aged 6, I completed my first long-distance cycle tour: a lap of Rutland Water.
+All 17 miles of it.
 Including the peninsular.

 As an older child, one of my ambitions was to ride my BMX off a ramp into the River Welland.
 (I built a ramp, but wasn’t quite brave enough to take the leap.)

-This is where the story gets more interesting, because I set off 15 years ago and have never really come back.
+This is where the story gets more interesting, because I set off 18 years ago and have never really come back.

 What am I doing now?

-Today, in my late thirties, I have a base of sorts in Armenia (long story), because, well, it’s good to have somewhere to keep your bikes.
 My blog, as well as recounting my own tales of adventure, is now mainly about helping others explore the potential of bicycle travel as a tool for making personal, meaningful journeys.

 If you’re dreaming of life on two wheels, or you’re actively planning a journey, or even if you’re a seasoned veteran, there’s probably something here for you.